 As I put my hand on the door handle, Honey lowers her nose to the ground so she’s ready to go as soon as she’s free.

 While Honey’s sniffing, she’s all business (except for the ball incident, she’s been very focused).
-But once she finds the treat and eats it, Honey does a victory lap where she greets every person with a wag and grin.
+But once she finds the treat and eats it, Honey does a victory lap where she greets every person with a wag and a grin.

 I know Honey loves nose work.
 And as I watch Honey and the other dogs in class, I’m finding a lot of good uses for these rudimentary but very fun classes.
 K9 Nose Work is great for:

 - giving “reactive” dogs a chance to participate in dog sports.
 There are no other dogs in the room during the search and human spectators are expected to be fairly quiet and still so as not to distract the dogs.

 - building confidence in shy dogs.
 One of the dogs in the class started the first search with her tail down and nearly between her legs.
 By the second search it was a bit looser.
 Now she starts each search with her ears up and tail neutral–she knows just what she’s supposed to do and how to do it.

 - exercising dogs who can’t be physically active.
 K9 Nose Work can be a good activity for dogs in recovery or senior dogs because it’s not very strenuous.
 Most of the exercise comes from working the brain and the nose.